shinderohitt/shinderohitt.github.io/content/blog/free-will-ego-and-morals.md

 - `Ego`: This is an abused word.
 It can mean many things, but here I mean: The sense of self.

 ### Goal:
 We want to have a little argument around free will, figure out if we have it.
 I must warn you that I am already convinced that we don't have it, so this post is biased.
-We establish a link between no-free-will and ego, and then talk about how it, in turn, see how it relates to moral code.
+We establish a link between no-free-will and ego, and then talk about how it in turn relates to moral code.

 > This is a thought play.
 There is not enough science or technical aspect to this.
 Needless to say, take all this with a pinch of salt.
 I keep updating my thought process so it may not be the same tomorrow.